School of Humanities

 Our aim is to provide excellent teaching that is underpinned by world-class research, ensuring tutors are working at the cutting-edge of developments in their subject.

 The pursuit of academic excellence is informed by the demands of employability; our students develop an understanding of the relevance of their skills and knowledge to the world and have the opportunity to prove this in practice through work placements.

 Staff in the School of Humanities undertake teaching and research in creative writing, history, the history of art and design, English language and literature, and teaching English as a foreign language.

 Research is a crucial aspect of the school's activities.
-In addition to supporting the research of individual scholars, it is home to three research centres:
+In addition to supporting the research of individual scholars, it is home to four research centres:

 Listen to our students